-Even when there’s a change in font between body and header text, the header should still be formatted to at least twice the size of the body text, in addition to potential formatting changes, like color or bold treatment.
-General Assembly’s email, from above, is a great example of Arial in the header and Georgia in the body text.
+Even when there’s a change in font between body and header text, the header should still be formatted to at least twice the size of the body text, in addition to any formatting changes, such as text color or bold treatment.
+This David’s Bridal email uses two very different fonts for the header and body text, creating a nice visual contrast.

-c) Using a non-web safe font?
-Use it in an image, such as for the text of your logo.
+Using a non-web safe font?
+Use it in an image

 In your own emails, experiment with formatting links to find a balance that works for your brand and for its aesthetic.
 Just make sure to keep your email links as visually simple and streamlined as possible.